 As a general rule, clumping bamboos are considered tropical (or subtropical), and running bamboos are classified as temperate (of the Arundinarieae tribe).
 But the genus Himalayacalamus is one of the exceptions to this rule.

 These medium-sized bamboos, which grow in the lower Himalayas, including Nepal, Bhutan, North India and Southern China, are definitely clumpers.
 They have the pachymorph or sympodial rhizome roots that result in a compact growth habit.
 Most gardeners deem this a favorable characteristic, because it makes for a manageable, non-invasive specimen.
-More cold hardy than most clumping bamboos, these varieties can tolerant winter temperatures down to about 10º F.
+More cold hardy than most clumping bamboos, these varieties can tolerate winter temperatures down to about 10º F.

 There are only about 10 species of Himalayacalamus, including a handful of pretty popular ornamentals.
 The most common species are H. asper, H. falconeri (‘Candy Stripe’), H. hookerianus (Himalayan Blue Bamboo) and H. porcatus (Nepalese Blue Bamboo).
 The unusual coloration of their culms results in an especially attractive garden feature.